-Morgan’s practice in the UK has focused on public law with an emphasis on Immigration, Asylum, Family and Judicial Review.
+Morgan joined chambers in 2014 having previously practised in New Zealand, where he continues to hold a practising certificate together with Australia.
+Morgan’s practice here has focused on public law with an emphasis on Immigration, Asylum, Family and Judicial Review.
 Morgan does not discriminate between clients and is happy to accept work directly from members of the public.

 Public Access Bar Association